Why Levothyroxine Causes Weight Gain and How to Prevent it

 You want to compare yourself to healthy adults, not just the "average" adult...
 Because, let's face it, the "average" American adult is far from healthy.

-By Combining test results + basal body temperature + resting heart rate you can get a really good idea of how well your thyroid is functioning and how well your metabolism is working.
+By combining test results with basal body temperature and resting heart rate you can get a really good idea of how well your thyroid is functioning and how well your metabolism is working.